scoulomb/myk8s/Security/0-capabilities-bis-part1-basic.md

 Same if run as root (uid 0)

 So comment to answer in SO
 > This helps me understand a bit more.
 I agree that for busybox/alpine image it is not possible to run a traceroute when not root whatever the capabilities (PS: already possible with default added capa).
 However it is possible to drop capabilities and prevent root user from doing a traceroute.
 However I do not fully agree with last part of your answer because it seems that with the ubuntu image even when  explicitly dropping ["NET_RAW", "NET_BIND_SERVICE", "NET_ADMIN"], with root or non root user I can still perform a traceroute.

-OK CLEAR OK - come back only if update
+Added answer on 28apr19 ok - come back only if update

 - See [part 2](0-capabilities-bis-part2-admission-controller-setup.md)